brandonnw/java-dungeonmania/Pair_Blog.md

             ii.
 RunAwayMovement
             iii.
 AlliedMovement
             iv.
 CirclingMovement
+            v.
+HostileMovement
     2. enemyMovement Package
         This will have all the classes and interfaces for the Strategy Pattern

+Brief overview:
+Since the repeated code between Mercenary and ZombieToast were that of movement, we decided that there had to be a way to abstract the code so that both classes could share the same logic.
+Analysing all the other enemy entities made us realise that we could use a Strategy Pattern where each type of movement was a strategy.

+1. Implement the MovementStrategy Interface
+    In this interface we would have the move method that all other strategies had to implement.
+2. Movement Strategies
+    Then for every single movement strategy, we had to refactor the code into a new classes that handled each movement logic.
+3. Refactoring enemy classes
+    After the movement strategies were implemented, we had to refactor the enemy classes so that they used the strategy classes we created.
+Each enemy class will have a MovementStrategy field which will determine how that enemy moves.

 ### b) Pattern Analysis